sulthonuladib/BigSurFollowUp/README.md

 -   i will update for important kernel extensions every macOS beta update
 -   you can use latest commit of for each required dependencies and compiled it by yourself

+## Helpers

+you can use script on helpers folder to get latest commit of OpenCore, Kext & Friends